Double Tongue (Frog Eye) Piercings – Everything You Need To Know

 The final price of a piercing depends on whether the studio you go to charges a flat fee for the piercing and jewelry, regardless of which start barbell you select, or if they charge a separate price for the piercing and the specific jewelry you select.

-Of course, getting two piercings at once is going to cost more than a single tongue piercing.
+Getting two piercings at once is certainly going to cost more than a single tongue piercing.
 In general, a frog eye piercing will cost somewhere between $50 and $100.

 Areas with fewer studios or less demand for piercings are likely to have lower prices.